RenderKit/ospray/README.md

 map.
-Note that the orientation of normal maps is important for a visually consistent look: by convention OSPRay uses a coordinate system with the origin in the lower left corner; thus a convexity will look green towards the top of the texture image (see also the example image of a normal map).
+Note that the orientation of normal maps is important for a visually consistent look: by convention OSPRay uses a coordinate system with the origin in the lower left corner; thus a convexity will look green toward the top of the texture image (see also the example image of a normal map).
 If this is not the case flip the normal map vertically or invert its green channel.

 <figure>
 <img src="https://ospray.github.io/images/normalmap_frustum.png" alt="Normal map representing an exalted square pyramidal frustum." width="60.0%" /><figcaption>Normal map representing an exalted square pyramidal frustum.</figcaption>